“For he who lacks these things is shortsighted, even to blindness, and has forgotten that he was cleansed from his old sins.”

 from his old sins

-“Old” denotes a point of time in the past, long ago.
-This refers to the cross.
-Christ did all the work on the cross in forgiving us from our sin.
+“Old” denotes a point of time in the past, long ago, when we were non-Christians.
+Christ paid for our “old sins” on the cross.
+He did all the work on the cross in forgiving us of our sins.

 “Sins” mean to miss the mark.

-To remember our forgiveness is to keep fresh our appreciation for the work of the cross.
+To remember our forgiveness is to keep our appreciation for the work of the cross fresh.

 Is 38:17, “Indeed it was for my own peace